Sigrún Björg Ólafsdóttir

-Sigrún Björg Ólafsdóttir (born 19 June 2001) is an Icelandic basketball player for the University of Tennessee at Chattanooga and the Icelandic national team.
+Sigrún Björg Ólafsdóttir (born 19 June 2001) is an Icelandic basketball player for Haukarand the Icelandic national team.
 She started her career with Haukar in the Icelandic Úrvalsdeild kvenna where she won the national championship in 2018.

 Playing career

 After coming up through Haukar junior teams, Sigrún played her first games in the top-tier Úrvalsdeild kvenna during the 2016–2017 season.
 She helped Haukar to the national championship in 2018, scoring 11 points, including three 3-pointers, in the fifth and deciding game of the best-of-five finals series against Valur.

-In May 2020, Sigrún agreed to join the University of Tennessee at Chattanooga for the 2020–2021 season.
+In May 2020, Sigrún agreed to join the University of Tennessee at Chattanooga for the 2020–21 season.
 On 1 March 2021, it was announced that Sigrún would return to the Úrvalsdeild and play for Fjölnir when her season with Chattanooga would end.

+In April 2025, Sigrún rejoined Haukar for the rest of the Úrvalsdeild playoffs.

 National team career

 Sigrún was first selected to the Icelandic national team training camp in November 2018.
 She debuted with the team in May 2019.